beeware/toga/docs/reference/api/widgets/table.rst

 The value provided by an accessor is interpreted as follows:

 * If the value is a :any:`Widget`, that widget will be displayed in the cell.
-Note that this is currently a beta API, is currently only supported on macOS, and may change in future.
+Note that this is currently a beta API: see the Notes section.

 * If the value is a :any:`tuple`, it must have two elements: an icon, and a second element which will be interpreted as one of the options below.